eriklopess/eriklopess/README.md

 -----------------------

 * 🌍  I live in Brazil.
-* 🖥️  I work in Stone Payments as Security engineer and I develop some app's to world
+* 🖥️  I work in Stone Payments as Security engineer and I develop some apps to the world
 * ✉️  You can contact me in: [erik.lopesoliveira2019@gmail.com](mailto:erik.lopesoliveira2019@gmail.com)

 ### Social Media